MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-language-generation.md

 ```
 ---

-If your template needs specific properties to be passed for resolution/ expansion, you can pass them in on the call to `Evaluate`
+If your template needs specific properties to be passed for resolution/expansion, you can pass them when calling  `Evaluate`

 # [C#](#tab/csharp)